ICLSDev/ICLSDev.github.io/_posts/2019-08-18-fall-registration.md

 {% include_relative 2019-fall-classes.md %}

 Thank you for your continuous support and we look forward to serving every student in the new semester.

 The Board of ICLS

-ICLS is a non-profit, volunteer-based 501(c) (3), racially nondiscriminatory and equal opportunity organization.